valdelaseras/pedestal/README.md

 </section>
 ```

 You can optionally set a `$max-grid` as well.
-You might want to set a maximum fixed width for really large screens for example:
+You might want to set a maximum fixed width for really large screens, for example:
 `80vw` on a screen width over `2560px` can really mess up the look of your UI.